Philadelphia Electrical & Technical Chs

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Philadelphia Electrical & Technical Chs's student population of 615 students has grown by 6% over five school years.
+- Philadelphia Electrical & Technical Chs's student population of 615 students has stayed relatively flat over five school years.

 |School Type||Charter School|